-(24) "Principally used" means, for purposes of 10 V.S.A. § 6001(3)(D)(vi)(III), that more than 50% (either by volume or weight) of the compost produced on the farm is physically and permanently incorporated into the native soils on the farm as a soil
+(24) (23) "Principally used" means, for purposes of 10 V.S.A. § 6001(3)(D)(vi)(III), that more than 50% (either by volume or weight) of the compost produced on the farm is physically and permanently incorporated into the native soils on the farm as a soil enhancement and is and not removed or sold at any time thereafter.

-(25) "Construction costs" means all costs associated with the construction of the development or subdivision, including the costs of:
+(25) (24) "Construction costs" means all costs associated with the construction of the development or subdivision, including the costs of: